-&lt;sup>26 The Hochschulpersonalstatistik data allows to back out the 'home institution' of Ph.D. students through a variable indicating the highest degree awarding institution.
+The Hochschulpersonalstatistik data allows one to infer the 'home institution' of Ph.D. students through a variable indicating the highest degree awarding institution.
 From this, I construct the share of female Ph.D. students pursuing their their doctoral studies at their 'home institution'.